MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/New-AzureRmHDInsightHiveJobDefinition.md

 ```

 ## DESCRIPTION
-The **New-AzureRmHDInsightHiveJobDefinition** cmdlet defines a Hive job object for use with an azure_2 HDInsight cluster.
+The **New-AzureRmHDInsightHiveJobDefinition** cmdlet defines a Hive job object for use with an Azure HDInsight cluster.

 ## EXAMPLES